 9. Mini egg muffins

-Prepare a platter with your favorite vegetables and pair with a dip.
+Prepare a platter with your favorite vegetables and pair it with a dip.

-Tip: Try using plain Greek yogurt to replace sour cream in dips to decrease the fat consumption.
+Tip: Try using plain Greek yogurt to replace sour cream in dips to decrease fat consumption.

-A quick and easy option and you can be make using different types of protein and vegetables such as; chicken, shrimp, beef, peppers, onions or tomatoes.
+A quick and easy option and you can be made using different types of protein and vegetables such as; chicken, shrimp, beef, peppers, onions, or tomatoes.

 Top 1 ounce of fresh mozzarella with a slice of tomato or roasted red pepper and basal.
 You can also try drizzling balsamic or extra virgin olive oil for additional flavor.